bluebird75/luaunit/README.md

 **LuaRocks**

 LuaUnit v3.3 is available on [LuaRocks](https://luarocks.org/modules/bluebird75/luaunit).
+To install it, you need at least LuaRocks version 2.4.4 (due to old versions of wget being incompatible with GitHub https downloading)

 **GitHub**